 In career, getting rejected is common.
 How many times have you been rejected by companies you thought could be your potential employers?

 Just when you thought you were the best suited man or woman, then, things start to turn ugly.
 They break the news: Sorry you’re just not my type.
 It’s me, not you.
 Sorry, you’re not a right fit for our company.
 Sounds too familiar?

 Even rejection is done carefully with a hint of political correctness or diplomacy, it still sucks!
 It’s easy for others to say don’t take it too personally.
 How can you not to?!
 Well, unless you’re willing to look at it from another angle.

 When you get rejected by someone, take a step back, look at a bigger picture, don’t rush to judge it too quickly.
 Ask yourself these questions:

-- Would I rather get rejected on the spot than spending months or years of my life on a strained relationship then get told sorry it’s not working out?
+- Would I rather get rejected on the spot than spend months or years of my life on a strained relationship then get told sorry it’s not working out?

-- Would I rather get rejected straight away than going through a three to six month probation period in an ill-suited career path then get told sorry I’m not wanted anymore?
+- Would I rather get rejected straight away than go through a three to six month probation period in an ill-suited career path then get told sorry I’m not wanted anymore?

 It’s a trial and error thing I get it but if an early sign suggests there’re no long-term prospects.
 Save your tears, save your time, there’s a lot of fish in the sea!

 We don’t have to like rejection, we can even hate it if we wish.
 But we need to learn to live with it.
 If right now your life is in a better place, it’s because you’ve overcome a series of rejection and moved on to greener pastures.
 Rejection doesn’t keep you in a limbo.
 It’s not a bad thing.

 Finally, remember rejection is a two-way street.